Pembroke College, Cambridge: Old Court

 The first buildings comprised a single court (now called Old Court) containing all the component parts of a college – chapel, hall, kitchen and buttery, master's lodgings, students' rooms – and the statutes provided for a manciple, a cook, a barber and a laundress.
 Both the founding of the college and the building of the city's first college Chapel (1355) required the grant of a papal bull.

 The original court was the university's smallest at only 95 ft by 55 ft, but was enlarged to its current size in the nineteenth century by demolishing the south range.

 The college's gatehouse is the oldest in Cambridge.

 Chapel

 The original Chapel now forms the Old Library and has a striking seventeenth-century plaster ceiling, designed by Henry Doogood, showing birds flying overhead.
-Around the Civil War, one of Pembroke's fellows and Chaplain to the future Charles I, Matthew Wren, was imprisoned by Oliver Cromwell.
+Around the Civil War, one of Pembroke's fellows and Chaplain to Charles I before he was king, Matthew Wren, was imprisoned by Oliver Cromwell.
 On his release after eighteen years, he fulfilled a promise by hiring his nephew Christopher Wren to build a great Chapel in his former college.
 The resulting Chapel was consecrated on St Matthew's Day, 1665, and the eastern end was extended by George Gilbert Scott in 1880, when it was consecrated on the Feast of the Annunciation.